gelmio/oblivious-svelte/oblivious/Oblivious.md

 What was left of the traffic - if you could call it that - evaporates.
 All that’s left is me and the occasional small roadside village.
 I'll be buggered if I know what they do for a crust out here, this remote.
 After I've passed a few I start to notice a pattern emerging; half are very friendly - all waves and smiles and welcoming; I wave and smile back; the other half I leave angry yelling in my wake...
-I don't get it; whole groups of people gesturing *furiously* from their houses, *"PSSSSST!"*ing their heads off.
+I don't get it; whole groups of people gesturing *furiously* from their houses, "PSSSSST!"ing their heads off.
 Of course, I never stop for this type of shit, but I do wonder just what they're getting at.
 Do they want me to buy something?
 Or maybe just want to have a chat?